 How much should my 23-month-old eat?

-A serving of pasta the size of a Ping-Pong ball, protein as big as four marbles, and chopped veggies or fruit around the size of four dominoes are all considered normal portions for a toddler this age.
+A serving of pasta the size of a Ping-Pong ball, protein as big as four to five marbles, and chopped veggies or fruit around the size of four dominoes are all considered normal portions for a toddler this age.

 How much milk should a 23-month-old baby drink?